mjzero0/Decentralised-chat/Backdoor_PoC.md

 **Several users** can signup with the same username.
 The code to check if a username already exists within the system has been removed, allowing several clients to signup with the same username.
 Both users are able to send and receive messages.
 The **first** user to signup will not know that another user is impersonating them, as the message indicating a new user has joined has been removed when there are duplicate usernames.

-The following two sections code has been removed from `server.py` to allow multiples of a single username:
+The following code has been removed from `server.py` to allow multiples of a single username:
 ```bash
 if username in db["users"]:
     await send_error(ws, "NAME_IN_USE", f"Username '{username}' exists")